 If you are looking for another gentle, anti aging clay that is good for dry skin, Rhassoul Clay is an amazing option as well.

-I’ve been using this cleanser and am already done with it.
-I will most likely make it again because I love it!
+I’ve been using this DIY oil cleanser and am already at the bottom of my jar.
+I will definitely make it again because I love it!
 I find my skin looks best when I oil cleanse.
 I typically oil cleanse only at night.
 I loved the texture, color and smell of this product.
-I followed up with THIS toner and THIS oil.
+I followed up with my rose hydrating toner and my new favorite face oil.